crhall-writing/crhall-writing.github.io/_poems/circulation.md

 in that plane crash in the Andes
 survivors punched each other’s arms
 to maintain circulation
-when their clothes were totally frozen
+when their clothes were frozen

 there’s no running water in parts of Yakutia
 you get not a single day off